moosh3/jerry/README.md

 For support, please:
 1. Check the [documentation](docs/)
 2. Open an issue
-3. Contact the DevX team
+3. Contact the Jerry team